-· Leadership & Volunteer Program
+• Leadership & Volunteer Program

-Students are encouraged to volunteer in SEO, ADU and the outside community while also working with corporate organizations through cross-generational work and CSR initiatives.
-Several tiers of 'leaders' are supported and will be given rewards through training, development, university exchange and International volunteering opportunities.
+Students are encouraged to volunteer in SEO, ADU and the surrounding community while also working with corporate organizations through cross-generational work and CSR initiatives.
+Several tiers of 'leaders' are supported and will be given rewards through training, development, university exchange and international volunteering opportunities.

 Also included in SEO's signature programming are leadership and empowerment workshops.
 Students are given the opportunity to make informed and proactive decisions therefore, implementing positive change in their own lives, healthily spilling over into their ADU community.
-By empowering and enriching our students.

-SEO assist the faculty and administration by helping students create their best self.

-SEO strives to become a leading model of innovative and creative approaches for student-centered initiatives as we deliberately grow to meet the expanding needs of our splendidly diverse student body and the greater community.
+SEO assist the faculty and administration by helping students create their best self and strives to become a leading model of innovative and creative approaches for student-centered initiatives as we deliberately grow to meet the expanding needs of our splendidly diverse student body and the greater community.